brontosaurusJH/HPNN-multipitch-estimation/README.md

 ## HPNN

-HPNN stands for **Harmonic preserving neural networks**.
+HPNN stands for **Harmonic Preserving Neural Networks**, a method for multipirch estimation.

 This repository is the code companion with the paper:

-Chin-Yun Yu, Jing-Hua Lin and Li Su, "Harmonic preserving neural networks for efficient and robust multipitch estimation," *Proc.
+> Chin-Yun Yu, Jing-Hua Lin and Li Su, "Harmonic preserving neural networks for efficient and robust multipitch estimation," *Proc.
 Asia Pacific Signal and Infor.
 Proc.
 Asso.
 Annual Summit and Conf.
 (APSIPA ASC)*, December 2020.